Click here to listen to a reading of this blog:

-One year ago today exactly, I took a photo of me holding a piece of paper that simply said ‘I am the face of thyroid disease’ and posted it online.
-Underneath the photo, I had a bit of a rant about doctors misdiagnosing thyroid disease, often inadequately treating us and explaining that thyroid disease affects people of all ages, sizes, ethnicity and backgrounds.
+One year ago today exactly, I took a photo of myself holding a piece of paper that simply said ‘I am the face of thyroid disease’ and posted it online.

-It’s important to know that although thyroid disease isn’t well-known about generally and you may think you don’t know anyone with it:
+It’s important to know that although thyroid disease isn’t well-recognised generally and you may think you don’t know anyone with it:

 - The World Health Organization estimates that 750 million people in the world have some form of thyroid disease.

 - Including 1 in 20 people in the UK, say the British Thyroid Foundation.